Welcome to Hurffville Counseling!

 Mrs. Larissa Fanning, School Counselor

 As the school counselor, Mrs. Fanning's role is to provide a comprehensive school counseling program for Hurffville School.
 This involves helping all students to learn social-emotional skills designed to help students reach their full academic potential.
 Mrs. Fanning teaches lessons in the classroom throughout the year and provides short-term small groups and/or individual counseling.
-She also serves as the 504 Coordinator, the Intervention and Referral Service (I&RS) Team Leader, the Site Test Coordinator for State and OLSAT Testing, coordinates our Hurffville Huskies Awards which recognize students who exemplify good character, coordinates the Hurffville Heroes Community Service Program, and serves on the OLWEUS team, in addition to other various other responsibilities.
+She also serves as the 504 Coordinator, the Intervention and Referral Service (I&RS) Team Leader, the Site Test Coordinator for State and OLSAT Testing, coordinates Home Instruction, coordinates our Hurffville Huskies Awards which recognize students who exemplify good character, coordinates the Hurffville Heroes Community Service Program, in addition to other various other responsibilities.

 Degrees and Certifications: